 We started by seeing the need in Southport in 1999 and then acting.
 Since then we have resources churches nationwide to house the homeless.
 We have seen amazing changes in people simply from giving them a key to their own home.
 Alcoholics are now free from their alcohol addiction and drug addicts are now free from their drug addiction.
 Unemployed young people with life skills problems are now working, mothers who had been brutally beaten are now housed with their children, and so much more.
 But most wonderful of all is the number of people who have come to Christ, not through our preaching of the Gospel, but by being and living the Gospel.

 The reason we house the homeless is Jesus.
-Giving someone a home is who we are, its our nature as believers.
-Its our very nature to serve the least and the marginalised.
-Christ in you the believer is the hope of glory to the rest of the world.
+Giving someone a home is who we are, it's our nature as believers.
+It's our very nature to serve the least and the marginalised.
+Christ in you, the believer, is the hope of glory to the rest of the world.
 As believers we aren't given a choice by God, but we are commanded to house and help the needy.
 What we call choice, God calls disobedience.
 Furthermore, how can you deny your true nature, to do so is to live a lie in Christ.
 We don't want to do that.

 Our first resident, a single mother aged 21, had been living in one room with her baby.
 What a joy it was to be able to help her and to fulfil God's word.
 In Galatians 2:10 Paul writes: 'They desire only that we should remember the poor: the very thing that I was also eager to do.'
 It had appeared to us that the 21st Century church was not so eager to help the poor as the early church had been.
 Perhaps through Green Pastures we shall be able to encourage that eagerness to return.
-In 1995 we started our first partnership outside Southport and started housing the homeless in Manchester.
+In 2005 we started our first Partnership outside Southport and started housing the homeless in Stoke.